 First Aid and CPR Training

 All fly fishing guides in the state of Colorado Must complete First Aid CPR training.
-We are offering a CPR/First Aid class on June 4, 2019.
+For current or newly hired Vail Valley Anglers guides, we offer a CPR/First Aid class on June 4, 2020.
 Upon completion of your First Aid and CPR training, you will receive a current First Aid & CPR card which is valid for two years in the state of Colorado.
 Cost of CPR course is in addition to your certification.

 If you are interested in becoming a guide with Vail Valley Anglers, this course is an excellent way to jumpstart your career as a guide.
 This course will provide at least the minimum of 50 hours of on-river instruction as required by the state of Colorado.
 Students will be qualified to guide only with certified trip leaders present on the same trip.
 An additional 250 commercial hours and 250 hours of recreational boating are required in order to achieve trip leader status.
 These additional hours of training must occur on equal or greater classification water to the types of rivers you will be guiding upon.
 After successful completion of the course, you may be offered a job with Vail Valley Anglers as a guide.
 Our instructors will evaluate each participant individually.